Founder / Director of Time to Listen

 Business Administration Apprentice

-Shauna Murray jointed Time to Listen 8th February 2021 and is our very first Apprentice taking the role of the Business Administrator Apprentice.
+Shauna Murray joined Time to Listen 8th February 2021 and is our very first Apprentice taking the role of the Business Administrator.

-Although Shauna works within our administration area she has a history of working alongside children, within her first role she completed 6 months of volunteer work in a youth centre (2016-17), National Citizens Service (2017) and volunteer work in nurseries (2019/2020).
+Although Shauna works within our administration area she has a history of working alongside children, within her first role she completed 6 months of volunteer work in a youth centre (2016-17), National Citizens Service (2017), Sports Coaching, Student Leadership and Refereeing for primary and secondary schools including working with disabilities in sport across these age groups (2017/2018) and volunteer work in nurseries (2019/2020).

 Shauna when applying for Time to Listen loved the aims of the company and how we worked, she has been on the receiving end of counselling and so has a great understanding of counselling services and is well acquainted with how counselling and therapeutic services are run.
 Time to Listen’s service is one she found outstanding and provided services in such innovating ways she just had to represent this company and in her own way give back to others the essential help they need!